-The aim of our curriculum is to give students a rich and diverse experience of language and literature.
-We want to empower them to master the written and spoken word, to develop empathy and cultural understanding, and to read with a critical and analytical lens.
-We achieve this through: • Studying a broad range of challenging, diverse and quality literature;
+We explore literature and language in order to develop students' understanding of themselves, and the contexts in which they exist.
+We achieve this through:

-• Sequencing our curriculum to build on knowledge and skills over time;

-• Linking our units through the use of vocabulary and themes which underpin a wider understanding of the purpose of literature and the effects of language;

-• Utilising effective formative and meaningful summative assessment to support students' progress;

-• Interweaving a range of varied and creative reading and writing tasks;

-Building in structured oracy tasks, such as debates, extended questioning and speech performances; Promoting a love of reading, and teaching students how to be effective and active readers;

-• Offering a range of trips and workshops designed to complement the curriculum, including theatre trips and poetry workshops.
+- •Studying a broad range of challenging, diverse and quality literature: - •Sequencing our curriculum to build on knowledge and skills over time; - •Linking our units through the use of vocabulary and themes which underpin a wider understanding of the purpose of literature and the effects of language; - •Utilising effective formative and meaningful summative assessment to support students' progress; - •Interweaving a range of varied and creative reading and writing tasks; - •Building in structured oracy tasks, such as debates, extended questioning and speech performances; - •Promoting a love of reading, and teaching students how to be effective and active readers; - •Offering a range of trips and workshops designed to complement the curriculum, including theatre trips and poetry workshops.

+"We believe in the importance of using literature to understand the world in which we live."